openSUSE:Package versioning guidelines

 In general, the version for the Version: line in .spec files should follow the upstream tarball version.

 If this is not possible, please check if one of the solutions below can address your case.

-When creating tarballs from an SCM repository, use the nearest applicable release version, append a delimiter (often, '+' is used, but '.' is visually pleasant too), a short tag identifying the SCM type and an SCM-specific monotonically increasing identifier.
+When creating tarballs from an SCM repository, use the nearest applicable release version, append the '+' delimiter and a short tag identifying the SCM type and an SCM-specific monotonically increasing identifier.
 Examples for common applications of this scheme:

 Git can express a commit as an offset from a tag to yield a relatively short identifier.
 For example, if `git describe` outputs v3.14.1-5-g9265358, the rpm version could be set to 3.14.1+git5 or, if more disambiguation is desired, 3.14.1+git5.g9265358.
 You may need to use `git describe --tags` if the git repository maintainer uses only simple tags rather than annotated tags.
 If the maintainer provides no git tags, report that shortcoming.
 In the meantime, an alternative monotonically increasing identifier can be obtained by using the history root as a base (`git rev-list 9265358 | wc -l`), useful for when a project is in such an early stage that there have not been any releases yet (Version: 0~git123).

 Subversion has revision numbers which can directly be used.
 The base version however needs to be determined in other ways.
 Version: 3.14.1+svn592.

 For CVS, a timestamp seems the shortest unambiguous (to the developer, at least) snapshot identifier because all files have their own revision tree.
 Version: 3.14.1+cvs20130621.